Gregory94/LaanLab-SATAY-DataAnalysis/documentation/documentation_satay.md

   - [ ] The workflow will ask if you want to continue.
 Enter `y` to continue with the parameters you have set and enter `n` to stop the workflow to check the quality report of the raw data.
   - [ ] Navigate to the folder where your data file is stored and open the .html file (in the `fastqc_out` folder) and the check the quality report.
   - [ ] When finished, restart the workflow by typing `bash satay.sh` at `~/Documents/satay/software/`.
-  - [ ] The workflow should skip the file selection window and immediately start with the processing options window where the parameters you have previously entered are shown.
+  - [ ] The workflow should skip the file selection window and immediately start with the processing options window where the parameters you have previously entered are set by default.
 Change the parameters if needed and press `OK` to continue processing.
   - [ ] The workflow should skip over the raw quality checking and continue with the processing.
-- [ ] When processing is finished, navigate to folder where your dataset is located and check if all expected files are present (depending on what options yout have set, but at least the `align_out` folder and a log file should be present).
+- [ ] When processing is finished, navigate to folder where your dataset is located and check if all expected files are present (depending on what options yout have set, but at least the `align_out` folder and a log file should be present, see the [Input, Output](#input-output) section).
-- [ ] Copy results to N-drive following the same procedure as described in step 2.
-(Be aware to prevent the sftp connection to automatically disconnect, see beginning of this section).
+- [ ] Copy the results to the N-drive following the same procedure as described in step 2.
+(Be aware to prevent the sftp connection to automatically disconnect, see the note at the beginning of this section).
 - [ ] After the processing is finished, most information is stored in the [bed](#bed) and [wig](#wig) files.
 But there can be some artifacts present in these files which can be removed using [strip_redundant_insertions.py](#strip_redundant_insertionspy).
 This is only necessary for specific downstream analysis tools like the [genome browser](#genome-browser).

 #### How does it work